entertainmenttechnology/MTEC3501-Faculty/in-class-activities/team-collaboration/design-improv.md

 * Someone shares an idea.
 The next person says, "Yes, and..." and builds off of that idea without modifying or negating the original idea.
 * And so on.

+**Reflection:**
+_Why did we do this ridiculous thing?_
+* team building
+* collaboration
+* active listening
+* group trust
+* loosening rigidity around ideas
+* quick brainstorms
+* getting stuff out, not waiting for perfection
+* reflects an iterative design process, something that is not fixed in place but grows and evolves, iterative activity, continue to work on it
+* "yes and" activities-- everything valid and considered before cutting / limiting / censoring / dismissing

 ## Sample Design Problems: